Nutrition Technologies internship, Malaysia

 During the internship, the intern will be provided with a project to complete or other meaningful work.

-The aim of the Foundation's internship programme is to provide New Zealand tertiary students with an experience of working in a business environment in Asia in order to gain a better understanding of the people, place and culture of the host country.
+The purpose of the Foundation's internship programme is to provide New Zealand tertiary students with an experience of working in a business environment in Asia in order to gain a better understanding of the people, places and culture of the host country.

 About Nutrition Technologies